 - $95 annual fee

-- 5% cash back on office supply stores, internet, cable, phone services
+- 5% cash back on the first $25,000 spent at office supply stores, internet, cable, phone services

-- 2% cash back on restaurants and gas
+- 2% cash back on on the first $25,000 spent at restaurants and gas stations

 - 1% cash back on everything else

-Business credit cards offer some of the best welcome bonuses out there.
+Business credit cards offer some of the best welcome bonuses out there after meeting the required minimum spend.
 Both cards, the Ink Cash and Ink Preferred, are part of the Chase Ultimate Rewards ecosystem and earn Ultimate Rewards for the welcome offer and for ongoing spending.

 The Ink Business Preferred and Ink Business Cash cards have many similarities.
 If you’re wondering if the Chase Ink Preferred metal or the Chase Ink Cash are metal, the answer is no for both.
 They are both plastic.